GiacomoDeBenedetto/LenovoThinkPadP1Gen2-HackintoshEFI/README.md

 Tested with MacOS Catalina 10.15.
 Not tested with newer versions.

 **Note**: The default configuration is for Xeon-based laptop with 4K display.
 You will find other configs fot other configuration in "configs" directory.
+The installer is in Chinese.
+Complete it and after that, change language and keyboard settings using System Preferences.

 ## What Works
 * WiFi/Bluetooth (must use [HeliPort](https://github.com/OpenIntelWireless/HeliPort) as GUI)